 Delivery has occurred once the Purchaser or his/ her representative has taken possession of the item.

-Dale of Norway offer freight cost 9 USD to the United States of America.
+Dale of Norway offer freight cost 12 CAD to Canada.

 Dale of Norway also provide free shipping on returns.